6238/2020-unified/README.md

 - Click "Yes" at the dialog asking to build the project
 - **WARNING:** In 2020, the WPILib-New-Commands library is added to command-based projects by default.
 Do not install both the WPILib-New-Commands and WPILib-Old Commands libraries in the same project.

-## Creating a WPILib project with unit tests using VS Code
+### Creating a WPILib project with unit tests using Visual Studio Code
 - WPILib > Create a new project
   - Cmd-Shift-P on Mac
   - Ctrl-Shift-P on Windows